widmanhg/Kezko/README.md

 #  SQL  (Part 1)

-## Step 1: Create the `web_analytics` Table and just fill it with values , i used a cophy of the photo i was goiven
+## Step 1: Create the `web_analytics` Table and just fill it with values , i used a copy of the photo and then a bunch of random data of the photo i was given

 The table `web_analytics` stores daily website metrics including page views, conversions, and revenue.